 Exercise 3: Loading XML

 bonds.xml using the schema

 bonds.xsd and the template file

-Verify that bonds have been migrated into the knowledge base using the Graql shell.
+Verify that the bonds have been migrated into the knowledge graph using the Graql shell.

 Congratulations!
-You should have built your first Grakn knowledge base at this point!
+You should have built your first Grakn knowledge graph at this point!

-Retrieve the big Graql query from module 2 and test it on your knowledge base.
+Retrieve the big Graql query from module 2 and test it on your knowledge graph.
 Did you get the same answer as you did within the “Academy” keypsace?
 Celebrate!

-Now that you have data into your knowledge base, we have barely started the engine.
-It’s time to push the gas pedal a bit.
+Now that you have data in your knowledge graph, it’s time to make use of the powerful Grakn engine.
 It is time to look at inference rules.